Legal Advice for Compensation Insurance Claims & TPD Payouts

 The value of general damages you receive depends on the legislation applied to your personal injury claim.

 In most cases, the dominant injury receives an injury scale value (ISV) ranging from 0 to 100.
 For example, a value of 0 means your medical condition has completely healed without permanent damage.
 Conversely, an ISV of 100 means the dominant injury creates permanent incapacitation.
-This is typically a serious injury, such as permanent spine or brain damage.
+This is typically a significant injury, such as permanent spine or brain damage.

-2. Under the Workers’ Compensation and Rehabilitation Regulation 2014, the maximum payable for workplace accidents from 1 July 2024 is $442,195.
+2. Under the Workers’ Compensation and Rehabilitation Regulation 2014, the maximum payable for workplace accidents from 1 July 2024 is $442,195, with the minimum being $1,755.

 3. At this time, pain and suffering damages are unlimited under a common law assessment.